 Nowadays, optimization together with sophisticated computer models is a widely used technology to improve performance in many industrial problems and emerging scientific applications.
 It is an interesting and challenging area of mathematical research.
 My current research project contains exciting components that are suitable for honours projects and PhD programs.

 One study examines emerging applications of algebraic geometry to optimization over polynomials.
 A good understanding of convex sets in algebraic geometry will lead to insights into solving complex optimization problems involving polynomials.

 Another project investigates bi-level optimization models.
 These models arise when two independent decision makers, ordered within a hierarchical structure, have conflicting objectives.
 Optimization models of this kind appear in resource allocation and planning problems.

 A new project starting this year is examining optimization approaches to multi-stage optimization problems in the face of evolving uncertainty.
 The dynamic decision-making problems under uncertainty are multi-stage robust optimization problems, where uncertainties evolve over time (in stages), rendering traditional optimization solutions sub-optimal.
 This issue is particularly prevalent in medical decision-making, where a patient's condition can change during the course of the treatment.
 The aim of the project is to develop optimization principles to identify true optimal solutions of these multi-stage problems and develop associated methods to find those solutions.

-(v) Optimization approaches to simultaneous classification and feature selection
+(vi) Optimization approaches to simultaneous classification and feature selection (2007)

 I am interested in talented prospective postgraduate students/postdocs/honours students with interests in these areas.